Roundabout (Yes song): Legacy

-"Roundabout" has become one of the best-known Yes songs; it has been performed at nearly every concert since its release.
+"Roundabout" has become one of the best-known Yes songs; it has been performed at nearly every concert since its release, and is widely regarded as one of the band's greatest compositions.
 It was used as the theme music for the BBC concert programme Sounds for Saturday.
 "Roundabout" was used in Outside Providence (1999).
 In the 2003 film School of Rock, Dewey Finn recommends the song and its keyboard solo to one of his students, saying that "it will blow the classical music out your butt".
 In the DVD commentary for the film, Jack Black says that the keyboard solo is his favorite in any song.
 "Roundabout" is a playable track in the music game Rock Band 3, but has an extra harmonic at the beginning of the song.
 The song is referenced in the Season 4 episode of The Venture Bros.
 "Perchance to Dean", in which a similar melody is played like the ending to the actual track.

+David Slavković of Ultimate-Guitar wrote, "Younger generations might remember the song ["Roundabout" by Yes] as a meme.
+But no matter how you got to it, there's no denying that [it] is one of the most important rock pieces of all time.
+Just take a listen to that bass."

 JoJo's Bizarre Adventure

 In 2012, "Roundabout" was used as the ending theme song for the first season of the JoJo's Bizarre Adventure anime series.
 According to the director, "Roundabout" was one of many songs JoJo creator Hirohiko Araki listened to when he wrote the original manga.

 The usage of "Roundabout" within JoJo's Bizarre Adventure has additionally led to both it and the series' "To Be Continued" insert becoming a collective internet meme, in which videos, most notably of events that happen in real life, feature the song's introductory acoustic guitar riff before coinciding with the "To Be Continued" insert, typically freeze-framing at a point where an accident, injury or death seems imminent.
 The meme was referenced at the ending of the Family Guy Season 20 episode, "Brief Encounter" where Stewie Griffin asks Brian Griffin if he wants to close the episode with the meme in a fourth wall break, where Stewie shoots Brian with a bazooka and kills him at the start of the meme closing the episode.

 "Roundabout" was used again as the ending theme for the season finale of JoJo's Bizarre Adventure: Stone Ocean.